stuebersystems/doc.quattropod.en/docs/mini/internet.md

 	If a LAN cable is connected to the box, internet access via Wi-Fi is automatically disabled.

-When the QuattroPod is connected to your Wi-Fi, an IP address assigned by your network called 'Infrustructure IP' will be displayed on the screen as shown below:
+When the QuattroPod is connected to your Wi-Fi, an IP address assigned by your network called `Infrustructure IP` will be displayed on the screen as shown below:

 ![](/assets/img/QuattroPod_IP.png)